slevithan/regex/README.md

 ### Definition groups

 The syntax `(?(DEFINE)…)` can be used at the end of a regex to define subpatterns for use by reference only.
+This enables writing regexes in a more grammatical and maintainable way.

-Named groups within definition groups don't appear on a match's `groups` object.
+> Named groups within definition groups don't appear on the `groups` object of matches.

 Example: